 Like other Lending Club loans, auto refinancing loans don’t have prepayment fees.
 The most common non-origination fee is a late payment fee.
 You may also encounter third-party fees not charged by Lending Club, such as title transfer fees when transferring your vehicle title from your prior lender to Lending Club.

 4. Patient Solutions Loans From Lending Club

 A separate type of Lending Club loan, the Patient Solutions loan, works differently from the other three and isn’t covered as extensively here.
 Medical providers are more closely involved in the Patient Solutions loan process, and you generally need a dedicated provider – and a bill for services, or at least the expectation of one – before you can proceed.
-Still, it’s worth checking out Lending Club’s Patient Solutions vertical to learn more about getting a personal loan for medical expenses.

 Getting a Loan From Lending Club

 Here’s a look at the loan application process.

 The first step to getting a Lending Club loan is checking your rate.
 The process is similar for all three core loan types.

 To get started, you’ll need to enter your requested funding amount and loan purpose (if asked), income, address, date of birth, and any other requested identifying information.
 For business loans, you’ll need to enter basic information about your business, as well.

 Lending Club then executes a soft credit pull to check your credit score.
 This doesn’t adversely affect your credit score; that comes later, if and when you choose to proceed with your application.